 We are exposed, both in terms of assets and liabilities, to fluctuations in the value of foreign currency.
 Changes in the value against the U.S. dollar of the Chilean peso and other currencies in which we complete transactions, such as Argentinean pesos, Brazilian reales, Mexican pesos, Venezuelan bolivares and Colombian pesos, among others, could adversely affect our financial condition and results of operations.
 The Chilean peso, Argentinean peso, Brazilian real, Mexican peso, Venezuelan bolivar and Colombian peso, among others, have each been subject to large nominal devaluation events in the past.
 The value of any of these currencies against the U.S. dollar may fluctuate significantly in the future.
 Historically, a significant part of our indebtedness has been denominated in U.S. dollars and certain of our revenues and operating expenses have been denominated in local currencies.
 As a result, fluctuations in the local currency/U.S. dollar exchange rate may affect our financial condition and results of operations.
-On the other hand, a decrease in the value of the U.S. dollar against the currencies of other countries from which we export products can also hurt our sales margins on sales of such products.
+For example, as a result of the Argentinean peso devaluation that occurred between December 2001 and January 2002, we recognized a loss of US\$4.7 million in our 2001 consolidated financial statements related to our assets and liabilities denominated in the Argentinean peso.
+In addition, a decrease in the value of the U.S. dollar against the currencies of other countries from which we export products can also hurt our sales margins on sales of such products.